rhysd/github-complete.vim/README.md

 If you are Japanese, you may be lucky.
 For the environment where unicode emoji font is not available, emoji completion shows the Japanese descriptions instead of them.

 ![Japanese workaround](https://raw.githubusercontent.com/rhysd/screenshots/master/github-complete.vim/japanese_workaround.gif)

+## Libraries

+github-complete.vim uses [vital.vim](https://github.com/vim-jp/vital.vim).  vital.vim is a general purpose Vim script libraries developed by Japanese Vim community.
+They are embedded in this plugin as vital modules so that users need not to install it manually.
+(Don't worry, vital.vim is open to the public with very relaxed license.)

 ## License